Student Spotlight: Terry Banies

 Terry Banies lived expecting to die any day.

 He wanted to take the easy route in life, but it turned out to be the exact opposite.
-That has changed, and his transformation is positioning him to help others who have taken the same path he once did.
+That has changed, and his transformation has positioned him to help others who have taken the same path he once did.
 Banies finished both his bachelor’s degree in Social Work and Master of Social Work (MSW) at Governors State University, with a goal of earning his Ph.D.

 Along the way, he studied in the Human Services program at College of DuPage and found the experience life-changing.